NTD-Modelling-Consortium/endgame-postprocessing/README.md

 * **Model Measures** - the measures derived from the model, currently just processed prevalence
 * **Protocol Measures** - the measures the post processing pipeline calculates, currently each of the protocol confidence levels and whether enough simulations for that IU passed.
+* **IU Inclusion Criteria** - when counting up IUs for country aggregates (e.g. for working percentage of IUs that meet the threshold for a given protocol confidence, or the total population of that country), which IUs should be included.
+* **Simulated IU** - an IU for which we have a set of simulated results for.

 #### File Types
 * **Raw** - the format that comes out of the model, multiple draws, many measures, non-standard names, per IU